test-patterns/visitor/README.md

 # Visitor Pattern
 Sample problem featuring the visitor pattern.

+In the Visitor pattern, a visitor class changes the executing algorithm of an element class.
+The element object has to accept the visitor object so that visitor object handles the operation on the element object.

 ## Task 1 - Reduce prices
 Welcome to Pizza<sup>2</sup>!
 There has been a surcharge on pizza ingredients (sauce, cheese & dough) this past month.
 See for yourself by running the following command: